The letter dropped into the hallway.

 Don't negate or give up on the dream.

+I had to wait until my late 20’s to get my dream.
 I’m working it out day by day.

 Some days are really clear and others are blurry and freaking frustrating.